alanreidt/javascript-fundamentals-note/README.md

 // SyntaxError: unexpected token .
 ```

-The thing is I've described a program execution process from a high level abstraction.
+The thing is I've described program execution process from a high level abstraction.
 Using the abstraction you can look at your JavaScript code and detect values of variables at each line of the code, without the need to dive deeper.

 And what actually happens with your code is much more complicated.
 The process include compilation stage and then execution stage, each of each partly realize everything that was described earlier.